leburgeon/URL-shortener/README.md

 # URL-shortener
-A simple and scalable URL Shortener API built with Node.js, Express, Mongoose, and Memcached.
+A simple and scalable URL Shortener API built with Node.js, Express, Mongoose, and node-cache.

 Deployed at: https://shorter.fly.dev/